 All Year Round

 As Hokkaido has opened up to international tourists, the region has gained popularity for its pristine surrounds and the amazing local produce that comes from the land and the sea.
 Local and international chefs have flocked to the area to take advantage of these great products and Niseko has become a food lover’s paradise.
 Aoyama Lodge is perfectly positioned to enjoy the fantastic restaurants from Annapuri to Hirafu and Kutchan.
-Options range from small yakitori shops run by old families to Michelin starred fine dining restaurants.
+Options range from small yakitori shops run by old families to world-class fine dining restaurants.

 For a bespoke dining experience, Niseko Gourmet can arrange for a special meal to be cooked in your own chalet by one of Japan’s finest chefs.
 From a traditional sushi bar to an intimate sukiyaki meal, this is indulgence to the next level.
 Gourmet food delivery and grocery shopping are also offered in case you prefer to self-cater.